christ/cookbook/dinner/Beef and Brussel Sprout Soup.md

 1. Caramelize carrots, celery and onion mix in the leftover butter from the brussel sprouts
 1. When the vegetables are starting to brown, add the chopped cabbage
 1. Add the green beans to the pot
-1. add the 12 oz beer and 1 cup beef broth, set the 1/2 cup aside.
+1. add the beer and beef broth, set the 1 cup or water aside.
 1. bring to a boil uncovered, then turn to low heat.
 1. add tomato paste, stir well.
 1. let simmer for 15 minutes